Filippo-Venturini/asmd23-public-models/README.md

 The **reward structure** is the following:

-- One point is the goal of the agent and has a positive reward
+- One node in the grid is the goal of the agent and has a positive reward
 - A negative reward is assigned every time the agent try to go out of the grid
-- If the agent goes in a cell that is contained in the neighborhood (at distance 1) of the enemy a negative reward is assigned
+- If the agent goes in a cell that is contained in the neighborhood (at distance 1) of the actual position of the enemy a negative reward is assigned

 For have a more clear interpretation of the result we coded a way for show a single run after the learning: